fatihdinc/attention-identifiability/README.md

 We compare the four Gram methods with three references:

-1. **Effective-$M$ SVD.** If $M=U\Sigma V^\top$, the rank-$K$ reconstruction is $U_{:K}\Sigma_{:K}V_{:K}^\top$.
-This is the optimal rank-$K$ approximation to $M$ in Frobenius norm, but it is task agnostic.
+1. **SVD of $M$.** If $M=U\Sigma V^\top$, the rank $K$ reconstruction is $U_{:K}\Sigma_{:K}V_{:K}^\top$.
+This is the optimal rank $K$ approximation to $M$ in Frobenius norm, but it is task agnostic.
 2. **Cumulative SVD power.** The black curve reports $C_M(K)=\sum_{i\leq K}\sigma_i^2/\sum_i\sigma_i^2$.
 It is a spectral diagnostic, not a reconstruction method or a behavioral metric.
 3. **Trained functional low rank.** For each seed, task, and trainable rank, a factorized matrix $A_KB_K$ replaces $M$ while the teacher's value, output, and readout paths remain frozen.
-Its factors are initialized from the rank-$K$ SVD of $M$ and optimized along one 10,000-step trajectory to match the frozen teacher's class logits on calibration inputs; ground-truth labels are not used.
+Its factors are initialized from the rank $K$ SVD of $M$ and optimized along one 10,000-step trajectory to match the frozen teacher's class logits on calibration inputs; ground-truth labels are not used.
 The 5k and 10k results select the checkpoint with the lowest normalized teacher-logit MSE observed up to the corresponding horizon, including step zero.
 Rank 0 and rank 128 are boundary controls rather than optimized conditions.
-This is a trained functional reference, not a certificate of the globally optimal rank-$K$ solution.
+This is a trained functional reference, not a certificate of the globally optimal rank $K$ solution.

-Every reconstructed matrix is inserted into the exact direct-$M$ forward pass while $W_V$, $W_O$, and the readout remain fixed.
+Every reconstructed matrix is inserted into the exact direct $M$ forward pass while $W_V$, $W_O$, and the readout remain fixed.
 The primary outcome is classification accuracy on 4,096 untouched test examples per task and seed.
 Secondary recorded metrics include accuracy retention, attention KL divergence, centered score MSE, relative matrix error, and numerical rank.
 See [METHODS.md](docs/METHODS.md) for the full derivation.

 ## Results